KarlGW/azcfg/README.md

 * Go 1.18
 * Azure Key Vault (if using secrets)
-  * Identity with access to secrets in the Key Vault
+  * Identity with at least read access to secrets in the target Key Vault
 * Azure App Configuration (is using settings and configuration)
-  * Identity with access to the App Configuration (if not using access key or connection string)
+  * Identity with at least read access to settings (key values) in the target App Configuration (if not using access key or connection string)

 ### Example